 He is Warden of Wadham College Oxford and continues to practise from Matrix Chambers.

 A founder member of Matrix Chambers, Ken Macdonald was appointed a Recorder of the Crown Court in 2001, and a Deputy High Court Judge in 2010.
 He was elected Chairman of the Criminal Bar Association of England and Wales in 2003, and became a Bencher of the Inner Temple in 2004.
-He was Director of Public Prosecutions, 2003-2008.
+He was Director of Public Prosecutions, 2003-2008, and has been a member of the House of Lords since July 2010.

 Lord Macdonald QC accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.